Treatment of Diabetic Retinopathy and Macular Edema

 Vitrectomy and other surgical treatments for diabetic eye disease

-In some people who have proliferative diabetic retinopathy, bleeding into the
+In some people who have proliferative diabetic retinopathy, bleeding into the vitreous (vitreous hemorrhage) makes laser photocoagulation treatment impossible because the blood obscures the surgeon's view of the retina.

 If the vitreous hemorrhage fails to clear within a few weeks or months, a surgical procedure called a vitrectomy may be performed to remove the bloody vitreous and replace it with a clear gel-like material.
 After the vitrectomy, laser photocoagulation can be applied.
 The laser procedure is performed either at the time of the vitrectomy or shortly thereafter.